frederic-pautet/Drake/README.md

 - trivia\_mode.py: The main script to launch the trivia mode of the game.
 - questions.json: JSON file containing the trivia questions and answers. <a name="_page6_x0.00_y842.00"></a>•
-- correct.mp3: Sound file played when the correct answer is chosen.
-- wrong.mp3: Sound file played when an incorrect answer is chosen.

 **Code Explanation**